honux77/midiraja/docs/beep-1bit-audio-engineering.md

 *   **Phase Modulation (`--synth pm`):** Impossible.
 The 6502 had no floating-point unit (FPU) and lacked hardware multiplication/division, making real-time Sine wave generation and phase deviation impossible at audio rates.
 *   **TDM, PWM, and DSD Multiplexing:** Impossible.
 These require switching the speaker pin at minimums of 44.1kHz up to 1.4MHz.
 The absolute fastest an Apple II could toggle a pin while doing nothing else was ~150kHz, and realistically ~10kHz when executing audio logic.

-By setting the engine to `--synth square --mux xor --voices 2 --quality 1`, the user can exactly replicate the absolute physical limits of 1980s Apple II hardware.
+By invoking the engine with `--synth square --mux xor --voices 2 -q 1`, the user strips away all heuristic DSP protections and high-speed oversampling, exactly replicating the absolute physical limits and gritty acoustic reality of 1980s 1MHz hardware.

 ---